giladturok/CleanCV/README.md

   `https://www.overleaf.com/docs?snip_uri=https://github.com/yourusername/your-repo/archive/main.zip`

     or by simply copying the files into a new Overleaf project.
-You can sync changes with Overleaf's GitHub integration (requires Overleaf premium).
+You can sync changes with Overleaf's GitHub integration.

+> [!NOTE]
-For more GitHub-Overleaf integration details, see [here](https://www.overleaf.com/learn/how-to/GitHub_Synchronization).
+> For more GitHub-Overleaf integration details, see [here](https://www.overleaf.com/learn/how-to/GitHub_Synchronization).
 For more details on how the above URL automatically creates a new Overleaf project, see [here](https://www.overleaf.com/devs).

 ## Acknowledgments